joobisb/joobisb.github.io/content/projects/fantasy-cricket-league.md

 ---
-title: "playz.one: fantasy cricket league"
+title: "playz.one: a vibe-coded experiment"
 date: 2025-06-02
 ---